-Туре PHP class Represents object ElggObject Most user-created content, like blog posts, uploads, and bookmarks. group ElggGroup An organized group of users with its own profile page user ElggUser A system user site ElggSite The site served by the Elgg installation
+Туре PHP class Represents object ElggObject Most user-created content, like blog posts, uploads, and bookmarks. group ElggGroup An organized group of users with its own profile page user ElggUser A user of the system site ElggSite The site served by the Elgg installation

-Each has its own extended API.
-E.g. objects have a title and description, users have a username and a way to set their password, and so on.
+Each type has its own extended API.
+E.g. users can be friends with other users, group can have members, while objects can be liked and commented on.